davidangeli/TicTacToe/readme.md

 that can be played against the computer.
 The Kamisado game will be added as a second game option.

 #### Technical information:
-Java 13 Maven project, with javafx.option
+Java 13 Maven project, with javafx.